Telltale Games: Major franchise acquisitions (2010–2016)

 Having established themselves as working with comedy franchises, Telltale chose to work with dramatic franchises as well as comedy series.
 In June 2010, Telltale announced that they had secured licenses with NBC Universal to develop two episodic series based on Back to the Future and Jurassic Park.
-Notably, Telltale's Jurassic Park: The Game was the first game to break away from the standard adventure game format, including elements like quick time events and time-limited choices which would become a core gameplay element in their future adventure games.
+Notably, Telltale's Jurassic Park: The Game was the first game to break away from the standard adventure game format, including elements like quick time events and time-limited choices which would become a core gameplay element in its future adventure games.
 Telltale obtained the license from NBC Universal to develop episodic series around the Law & Order franchise in April 2011.

 By 2010, Telltale had proven itself successful, with yearly revenues of $10 million, 90% greater than the previous year.
 Part of this was attributed to Back to the Future: The Game, which Steve Allison, the senior vice-president (VP) of marketing, called in 2011 their "most successful franchise to date".
-Allison stated that for most of their games, they only need to sell 100,000 copies to break even, but many of their recent releases have seen twice that number or more.
+Allison stated that for most of its games, it only needs to sell 100,000 copies to break even, but many of its recent releases have seen twice that number or more.
 The studio expanded from 90 to 140 employees.
-They had obtained a license in 2011 to develop a King's Quest adventure game based on the original Sierra games, but Activision took back the rights in 2013, which were subsequently used by The Odd Gentlemen to create their 2015 episodic King's Quest game.
+They had obtained a license in 2011 to develop a King's Quest adventure game based on the original Sierra games, but Activision took back the rights in 2013, which were subsequently used by The Odd Gentlemen to create its 2015 episodic King's Quest game.